Title: | Assistant Coach |

 Assistant Coach

-Jason Wichman will enter his second season at assistant coach at Johnson County Community College in 2023.
+Jason Wichman enters his third season at assistant coach at Johnson County Community College.
+Wichman has an extensive career working in collegiate soccer.

 Wichman came to JCCC after serving as a women’s assistant at the University of Missouri Kansas City since August 2020.
-Prior to UMKC, he spent the previous eight seasons at Iowa State (2012-19) working as the first assistant/goalkeepers coach.
+Prior to UMKC, he spent the previous eight seasons at Iowa State (2012-19) working as the goalkeepers’ coach.

 Prior to ISU, Wichman helped guide Texas State to the 2011 Southland Conference tournament title, a program-record-tying 14 wins and a berth in the NCAA Championship tournament.
 The 2011 Bobcats had a streak of 14-straight matches without allowing multiple goals and in the process, recorded nine shutouts.